Create a base imageEstimated reading time: 3 minutes

-It can be as simple as this to create an Ubuntu base image:
+It can be as simple as this to create an Ubuntu parent image:

-There are more example scripts for creating base images in the Docker GitHub Repo:
+There are more example scripts for creating parent images in the Docker GitHub Repo:

 You can use Docker’s reserved, minimal image,